Rewriting History: A Recipe for Interventional Analyses to Study Data Effects on Model Behavior: Impact of Term Cooccurrences on Relation Fact Learning

 \textbf{Intervening} We attempt to suppress and promote learning of items originally learned at two different pretraining steps each for the 1B and 7B OLMo 2 models, retraining over steps 1.5--2K and 2.5--3K for the 1B model and steps 2--2.15K and 3--3.15K for the 7B model.
 In each case, we attempt to suppress learning of items originally learned at the end of each data batch, and promote learning of items learned at the end of the next batch.
 To suppress learning, we use both cooccurrence of subject and object entities as well as occurrence of either entity to identify related documents.
 The replacement of occurrences is a more aggressive intervention to determine a lower bound on performance change.
 This results in replacing 0.5--4.7\% of documents for cooccurrences and 17.3--43.7\% for occurrences, depending on the model size and data batch.
 For promoting learning, we only use cooccurrences to identify relevant documents to move into the previous batch, replacing 1.3--9.9\% of documents for any given model size and pretraining step.

 In all cases, we initialize from the OLMo 2 checkpoint at the initial step and continue pretraining for 500 (1B) or 150 (7B) steps on the modified data batch, then evaluate the counterfactual checkpoints on our target subset for which we are attempting to suppress or promote learning.
 We perform 5 repeated training runs for each result.
+Additional details on each intervention can be found in Appendix Table~\ref{tab:pararel-intervention-stats}.